Key Takeaways

 Why Allo is a good choice

 The standout feature is integration depth.
 Most business phone systems log a call to your CRM.
-Allo logs the call, the recording, the full transcript, and the AI-generated summary — and it does this for both mobile and desktop calls.
-That distinction matters: plenty of cloud phone systems sync desktop calls to HubSpot or Salesforce just fine, but break down the moment a rep takes a call on their iPhone.
-Allo's HubSpot integration is rated 5/5 on the HubSpot Marketplace with over 200 installs, which is a meaningful signal when most competitors sit between 1.2 and 3.5.
+Allo logs the call, the recording, the full transcript, and the AI-generated summary, and it does this for both mobile and desktop calls.
+That distinction matters.
+Plenty of cloud phone systems sync desktop calls to HubSpot or Salesforce just fine, but break down the moment a rep takes a call on their iPhone.
+Allo's HubSpot integration is rated 4.7/5 on the HubSpot Marketplace with over 200 installs, a meaningful signal when Dialpad sits at 3.8, Quo at 3.3, and RingCentral at 2.5.
+There are 18 native integrations in total, plus Zapier for another 1,000 apps and an API for custom connectors.

-The AI receptionist handles inbound calls, qualifies callers, and routes them intelligently — no extra monthly charge.
-The AI also lets users ask questions across their call history, essentially turning past conversations into a searchable knowledge base.
+The AI receptionist handles inbound calls, qualifies callers, and routes them intelligently, with no extra monthly charge on any plan.
+The AI assistant also lets users ask questions across their entire call history, turning past conversations into a searchable knowledge base, and call memory lets the agent pick up a conversation where the last one left off.
+AI transcription covers 36 languages.
+An MCP server connects Allo to Claude, Codex, and other AI clients.

-The main limitation is that Allo doesn't have a power dialer yet, so it's not the right fit for high-volume outbound teams running hundreds of cold calls per day.
-It's also not designed for enterprises with complex multi-department workflows.
-But for a small sales team that wants to spend less time on admin and more time selling, the value-to-price ratio is hard to match.
+The power dialer, previously the main gap in the product, now ships with the Business plan alongside AI call tags, custom summary templates, and team leaderboards.
+The remaining limitations are geographic and organisational: local numbers are available in 11 countries, which is narrower than RingCentral or Dialpad, and the product is not designed for enterprises with complex multi-department workflows.
+For a small sales team that wants to spend less time on admin and more time selling, the value-to-price ratio is hard to match.
 No add-ons.
 No hidden fees.

 Allo Pricing